 Below are the key Business Email Etiquette issues that need to be considered with every commercial e-mail sent.
 These are the issues business owners, their employees and Netrepreneurs need to be aware of in their day-to-day online communications to ensure the best possible results.

-- SUBJECT: Field: The SUBJECT: field is the window into your e-mail and can many times determine even if your e-mail will be opened.
+- SUBJECT: Field: The SUBJECT: field is the window into your e-mail and can many times determine if your e-mail will even be opened.
 If this is an initial contact with a customer based on their request through your site or otherwise, be sure to have a short SUBJECT: that indicates clearly what the topic of the email is.
-Typos, all caps or all small case can lend to the impression you may be spammer.
+Typos, all caps or all small case can lend to an unprofessional impression or that you may be spammer.

-- Level of Formality: Try to avoid the prevailing assumption that e-mail by its very nature allows you to be informal in your business e-mail.
+- Level of Formality: Try to avoid the prevailing assumption that e-mail by its very nature allows you to be informal in your business e-mail communications.
 Only time and relationship building efforts can guide when you can formalize your business relationships and your e-mail’s tone.
-One should communicate as if your e-mail is on your company letterhead .
+One should communicate at all times as if your e-mail is on your company letterhead.
 This means black text and standard fonts too!
+No abbreviations — type full words and sentences too!
+(Not do “u” get it!
+Do you get it?)
 This is your business’s image you are branding!

 …Cc: Use this field when there are a handful of associates involved in a discussion that requires all be on the same page.
 These business people know each other or have been introduced and have no problem having their e-mail address exposed to the parties involved.
 If you are not sure if a business associate would mind their address being made public, ask!